 - Stretch the pizza dough into rounds and drizzle with olive oil.

-- Top each pizza with pesto, corn, goat cheese, tomatoes, and red onion.
-Bake until the goat cheese is and the crust turn golden brown, about 10-12 minutes.
+- Top the pizza with pesto, mozzarella cheese, corn, tomatoes, and red onion.
+Crumble the goat cheese over the top.

 - Bake until the mozzarella is bubbly and the crust is golden brown, 10 to 14 minutes.
 Slice and serve.

 Nutrition information is automatically calculated, so should only be used as an approximation.